 But what exactly is a viral app?
 How will you know when your app has gone viral?
 And what features should you include in the app to increase its chances of going viral?
 Read on to find out.
-Continue reading “How to Build a Viral App in 2019?”
+Continue reading “How to Build a Viral App?”

 Fitness apps have become all the rage in the past few years and have made a niche for themselves in the app market.
 The reason behind this is the increasing focus of millennials on leading a healthy lifestyle which includes eating right and exercising daily to burn off the calories.

 Fitness apps are a great way to monitor how healthy your lifestyle is.
 There are a number of popular fitness apps in the market which can broadly be categorized into three categories.

 The first kind is called activity trackers whose basic feature is to keep track of how much physical activity a person does in a day.
 This can include anything from counting the steps taken while walking to calculating the number of calories burned or average heart rate for the day.

 The second category is the nutrition trackers through which a user is able to set out a diet plan for himself and also count the number of calories he is taking in each day.

 The third category where you can set out a workout routine for yourself and get tips about exercises; as if you have your own professional trainer in the pocket.